-Carolina Leite Email: leite2@illinois.edu
+Carolina Carvalho Manhães Leite Email: leite2@illinois.edu Office Hours: Thursdays, 4-5 p.m.

 Course Goals:

 - 1. Demonstrate the relevance and importance of human factors and ergonomics in society and industry. - 2.
 Increase your interest and awareness of human factors and ergonomic issues in and outside of work. - 3.
 Illustrate how to recognize and identify human factors and ergonomics problems. - 4.
 Provide you with basic concepts, tools and methods to solve these problems.